ianlcurtis/github-copilotwith/README.md

 The explanation should be written in a way that it can be understood by a person joining the team that is unfamiliar with the code.
 ```

-### Prompt to give a description of a specific file e.g. an API controller.
+### Prompt to give a description of a specific file e.g. an API controller:
 ```
 Explain the [file name], what is the input, its output and what is it dependent upon.
 Note that I do not know this codebase, do not make any assumptions about my knowledge.
 ```

-### Prompt to document a file e.g. route xml in Java
+### Prompt to document a file e.g. route xml in Java:
 ```
 Generate a mermaid diagram for this API project for our documentation?
 Additionally include a synopsis of each route formatted like this: